ThinkDataEd/curriculum/docs/unit4/lesson17.md

     e.
 Did anyone correctly classify ALL 5 mystery players?
 If so, ask those students to share their decision trees with the rest of the class.

 14. Inform students that, when faced with much more data, creating classification trees becomes much harder to make by hand.
 It is so difficult, in fact, that data scientists rely on software to grow their trees for them.
-Students will learn how to create decision trees in RStudio during the next lab. <br> **<u>Note:</u>** Included below is a front-load of teh calculation/interpretation of MCR in RStudio.
+Students will learn how to create decision trees in RStudio during the next lab. <br> **<u>Note:</u>** Included below is a front-load of the calculation/interpretation of MCR in RStudio.

 15. In the next lab, you will use RStudio to create tree models that will make good predictions without needing a lot of branches.
 RStudio can also calculate the misclassification rate.
 However, you might find the visual a little confusing to interpret, so we will preview and break down one of the firsts outputs you’ll see in the lab.